 Since the early years of 2000, a new species of Cichlid known as Flower Horns aka Hua Luo Han 花罗汉 has taken the Aquatic Hobbyist in Asia by storm.
 Even aunties and uncles keep them for one main purpose, to strike windfall luck.
-Flower Horn originated from Malaysia – Penang, Ipoh and KL, they only became famous around 1996.
+Flower Horns originated from Malaysia – Penang, Ipoh and KL, and they only became famous around 1996.

-The Luo Hans 罗汉 were so expensive but relatively easy to breed, thus many home breeders immerged to set up small fish shops taken over from those who failed in the Bubble Tea craze and started this Luo Han craze ongoing.
+The Luo Hans 罗汉 were so expensive but relatively easy to breed, thus many home breeders emerged to set up small fish shops taken over from those who failed in the Bubble Tea craze and started this Luo Han craze ongoing.
 However, not all breeders could afford good pairs of Luo Hans 罗汉, thus, they used the lower quality fishes to breed.
-Once the Luo Han 罗汉 fries grew up, they are not nice and neither do they have the big hump on the head.
+Once the Luo Han 罗汉 grew up, they are not nice and neither do they have the big hump on the head.

 Thus subsequently, people gave up this hobby because they were disappointed every time they paid tonnes of money which ended up in the drain.
-As the downfall of Luo Hans 罗汉 started, many fish shops with low grade luo hans wound up and all the low grade fishes were dumped into drains and ponds all over the place.
-This has actually created a disturbance and upset to the ecological system because the Luo Hans 罗汉started to breed and attacked / destroyed other fishes.
+As the downfall of Luo Hans 罗汉 started, many fish shops with low grade Luo Hans wound up and all the low grade fishes were dumped into drains and ponds all over the place.
+This has actually created a disturbance and upset to the ecological system because the Luo Hans 罗汉 started to breed and attacked / destroyed other fishes.

-Currently, the remaining and experienced breeders of Luo Han 罗汉in Thailand, Indonesia, Vietnam, Taiwan and Malaysia are concentrating to breed good breeds which have a hump on the head at around 2 to 3 inches and the price is far more competitive.
+Currently, the remaining experienced breeders of Luo Han 罗汉 in Thailand, Indonesia, Vietnam, Taiwan and Malaysia are focusing on breeding good breeds which have a hump on the head at around 2 to 3 inches and the price is far more competitive.
 Throughout the years, many new breeds have emerged and many people are coming back to this wonderful hobby.
-The hobbyists are expecting better qualities and are still wiling to pay for it, although the prices are not as crazy as the earlier days, which is good because more people can afford to keep good quality fishes at a more reasonable price.
+The hobbyists are expecting better quality fishes and are still wiling to pay for it, although the prices are not as crazy as the earlier days, which is good because more people can afford to keep good quality fishes at a more reasonable price.